 “Should we start looking for a new house?
 Not kidding.
 I’ll move out if he keeps this shit up,” said Maddie.
 “You all can stay and play with the ghost, but I’m gone.”
 A moment after the attack on the hallway, Hulk returned as if nothing was wrong.
 He jumped back on the couch and gave each of his humans a big lick to the face.
 For the rest of the night, he remained close to their sides, but the growling and barking ceased.
 The house was calm.

-A week after the incident, Randy first saw the shadow.
+A week after the incident, Randy observed the shadow for the first time.
 Hulk ran around the back yard for his final trip, as Randy struggled to open a new bag of treats for the pup.
 Go potty before bed, and you get a treat, was the arrangement, and Hulk always sensed treat time.
 The bag was sealed tight, and when he put all his might into ripping it open, it exploded.
 Treats flew all over, including down the hallway.
 As he gathered them up, he saved the hallway mess for last.
 Looking down, Randy scanned the floor and picked up a couple pieces he saw immediately.
 Thinking there might be more, he moved his head upward when it caught his attention.
 The shadow.
 It stood at the end of the hall.
-Initially, Randy thought his own shadow stared back at him.
+Initially, Randy believed his own shadow stared back at him.
 It couldn’t be Maddie, as she was out to dinner with a friend.
 When he waved his arm up and down, the shadow remained still.
 Looking to his right, Randy flipped the light switch, and the hallway lit up.
 The shadow disappeared.
 But he was not the only one who had seen it.

 “Easy, boy,” he said with trepidation as he slowly moved his hand to the doorknob.
 His baseball bat sat in the back of the bedroom closet, but he didn’t think he could leave the dog there by himself while he tried to dig it out.
 “Okay Hulk, let’s see what we got here.”
 Randy flipped the light back on and yanked the closet door open.